letsencrypt/mariadb-sequential-partition-manager-py/README.md

 - Create a new list of intended empty partitions.
 - For each empty partition:
   - Predict the start-of-fill date using the partition's position relative to the current active partition, the current active partition's date, the partition period, and the future partition fill rate.
-  - Predict the end-of-fill value using the start-of-fill date and the future partition fill rate.
   - If the start-of-fill date is different than the partition's name, rename the partition.
-  - If the end-of-fill value is different than the partition's current value, change that value.
   - Append the changed partition to the intended empty partition list.
 - While the number of empty partitions is less than the intended number of trailing partitions to keep:
   - Predict the start-of-fill date for a new partition using the previous partition's date and the partition period.
-  - Predict the end-of-fill value using the start-of-fill date and the future partition fill rate.
   - Append the new partition to the intended empty partition list.
 - Return the lists of non-empty partitions, the current empty partitions, and the post-algorithm intended empty partitions.

 # TODOs

+Lots:
+[X] Support for tables with partitions across multiple columns.
+[ ] A drop mechanism, for one.
+Initially it should take a retention period and log proposed `DROP` statements, not perform them.
-Lots.
-A drop mechanism, for one.
-Yet more tests, particularly live integration tests with a test DB, for another.
+[ ] Yet more tests, particularly live integration tests with a test DB.